 The FBI classified the video as something of little value in getting at the truth, or as what would be termed a "crowd sourcing" vehicle 25 years later.
 Vincent Lisi who was head of the FBI's Boston field office when the video was released "said FBI agents who investigated the case had been aware of the video for years but had judged releasing it to the public of limited value primarily because at no time is the man's face shown on camera."

-Some former guards have suggested that the visitor in the video is Gardner Museum security supervisor, Lawrence O'Brien.
+Some former guards have suggested that the visitor in the video is Gardner Museum security supervisor, (my former next door neighbor) Lawrence O'Brien.
 A retired Army Lt.
-Colonel and Viet Nam veteran O'Brien died April, 14, 2014, in between the time the federal investigators began examining or reexamining the video and its release to the public on August 6, 2015.
+Colonel, bronze star recipient, and Viet Nam veteran, O'Brien died April, 14, 2014, in between the time the federal investigators began examining, (or possibly reexamining) the video and its release to the public on August 6, 2015.

-Was O'Brien questioned during that time?
-O'Brien's driver's license shows him to be 5"6."
-Numerous indicators suggest that the visitor is much taller than that but the FBI while stating the Visitor is not O'Brien have never released an estimated height of the visitor, which would have eliminated of guess work and speculation by the public, whose assistance the FBI claimed to want, identifying the visitor.
+The FBI never released an estimated height of the visitor, which would have eliminated some of the guess work and speculation by the public, whose assistance the FBI claimed to want, in identifying the visitor.

 Similarly, the motion detector readout given to investigators was incompletely put into service in furthering the investigation.
 The readout showed that Abath opened and then quickly shut the Palace Road door after he had completed his rounds and returned to the Museum security station.
 It also showed the only footsteps detected in the Blue Room gallery where Manet's Chez Tortoni was stolen as at 12:27 and again at 12:53 a.m., during Abath's shift and before the thieves had entered the Gardner Museum.
 "Federal prosecutors grilled him [Abath] on issues related to the motion sensor readout in the Fall of 2012, the Boston Globe reported, but that was 22 years after the crime.